seyiogunjuyigbe/facebookrestapidemo/README.md

  7. Run `npm start` to start on a production server

 ##### Test Driven
-Tests are written with jest.
+Tests are written with mocha and chai.

+You can use these test login credentials if so desired:
+`email: testuser@mail.com`
+`password: "testPass`

 #### Stack:
 * Express